AcmeGamers/Punjab-University-BA-Past-Papers-Programming-Answers-For-Visual-Studio/SST/README.md

 (Fazlul Haq) put forward the constitution of the country known as Lahore Resolution.

 - The confress started on 22nd of March 1940.
+- Quaid-E-Azam's determination rose after seeing the support of many muslims.
+(Around 500,000 - 600,000+ people)
-- Quaid-E-Azam and Fazlul HaQ forwarded the address and it was accepted by 24th March
+- Quaid-E-Azam and Fazlul Haq forwarded the address and it was accepted by 24th March

 ### Background (Events before 1940)